yasuiniko/imPhy/README.md

 	 > \# imPhy/src/cpp/missing1.o
 	 >methods = [X, 1]
 4. Analysis
-   - In the analysis section, DendroPy is used to take the Robinson-Foulds distance between original trees and their imputed siblings, while Owen and Provost's GTP code is used to calculate the BHV geodesic.
+   - In the analysis section, DendroPy is used to take the Robinson-Foulds distance between original trees and their imputed siblings, while Owen and Provan's [GTP code][gtp] is used to calculate the BHV geodesic.
 Files containing information about these distances are written to `imPhy/my_experiment/batch_A/stats/`.
 If the next step is impossible to run, these files can still provide interesting information after a bit of file gymnastics.
 Headers are included in the CSVs.
 5. Statistics
    - This section creates CSV files containing information about the distances between imputed and original leaves and trees.
 It can also create some diagnostic plots in R, and make heatmaps of some small instances, to solidify imputation quality intuition if the [dependencies](#Dependencies) are installed.
 Files created in this step are located in `imPhy/my_experiment/`.